TomNuttall/iot-temp-sensor/infastructure/README.md

 - DynamoDB Schema
   - Partion key is date hash key and timestamp sort key.
 - GitHub action runs on push to main branch.
+  1. deploy-frontend runs on change to dashboard folder
   - Builds frontend, runs unit tests then deploys to S3 Buckets.
   - Creates cloudfront invalidation on index.html after deploying to s3 bucket.
+  2. deploy-backend runs on change to backend folder
   - Runs lambda unit tests then deploys Lambda.

 ## Architecture Diagram